 One thing that's never taught in Texas driver's education courses, although it should be, is how to safely share the road with semi-trucks in Houston.
 Trucking accidents accounted for over 4,000 deaths in 2019, and this number is expected to continue to rise.
 By learning how to properly share the road with these large vehicles, you may help prevent an accident.
-Below, our experienced Houston truck accident lawyer details several ways that you can take precaution when sharing the road with semi-trucks.
+Below, our experienced Houston truck accident lawyer details several ways you can take precautions when sharing the road with semi-trucks.

 The Dangers of Trucks on the Road in Texas